Cox's Bazar District

 It is named after Cox's Bazar town.
 It is located 150 km south of Chittagong.
-Cox's Bazar is also known by the name Panowa ("yellow flower").
-Another old name was Palongkee.
+Cox's Bazar is also known by the names Panowa ("yellow flower") and Palongkee.
 The modern Cox's Bazar derives its name from Captain Hiram Cox (died 1799), an army officer who served in British India.
-It is one of the fishing ports of Bangladesh.
-At Cox's Bazar is one of the world's longest natural sea beaches (120 km long including mud flats).
+It is one of the fishing ports of Bangladesh, and contains one of the world's longest natural sea beaches (120 km long including mud flats).

+In 1984 during the Ershad regime, Cox's Bazar district was established by dividing Chittagong District.
+Today, Cox's Bazar is a major tourist destination within Bangladesh.

 Geography

-Often termed as the world's longest beach, Cox's Bazar is a major tourist destination within Bangladesh.

 Cox's Bazar District has an area of 2491.86 km2.
 It is bounded by Chittagong District on the north, Bay of Bengal in the south, Bandarban District on the east, and the Bay of Bengal on the west.
 Major rivers include Matamuhuri, Bakkhali, Reju Khal, Naf River, Maheshkhali channel and Kutubdia channel.
 The area of the city of Cox's Bazar is 6.85 km2.

 History

-The history of Cox's Bazar begins in the Mughal period.
+The known history of Cox's Bazar begins in the Mughal period.
 On his way to Arakan, when the Mughal Prince Shah Shuja (1616–1660) passed through the hilly terrain of the present day Cox's Bazar, he was attracted to the scenic nature of the region.
 He commanded his forces to camp there.
 A place named Dulahazara, meaning "one thousand palanquins", still exists in the area.

-After the Mughals, the place came under the control of the Tipras and the Arakanese, followed by the Portuguese and then the British.

 Cox's Bazar is named after Captain Hiram Cox, an officer of the East India Company, who was assigned with the charges of the current day Cox's Bazar and its adjacent areas.
 The town of Cox's Bazar was established in 1799 as a market town to honour Captain Cox.
 In 1854, Cox's Bazar was made a Sub Divisional headquarter in Chittagong district under the Bengal Presidency of British India.